 Canines for Clean Water was created to encourage citizens to be responsible pet owners and to protect our waterways by properly disposing of pet waste.
 When left on the ground, bacteria, viruses, and parasites found in pet waste can be transported directly to creeks, streams, and rivers through stormwater runoff.
 As you can imagine, that can have negative impacts on water quality and human health.
 Picking up after your pet is not just a courtesy, it's the healthy and environmentally sound thing to do.

 Storm Drain Marking

 The FDSC offers educational programs for children and adults including schools, civic groups, youth groups, HOAs, garden clubs, and water quality interest groups.
 Programs are offered free of charge.
-For more information, contact Terasa Young.
+For more information, contact Terasa Lott.